TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

 I recommend that you run genManifests against a freshly built/clean vTM host, unless you explicitly want to include some of your configuration as default manifests.

+## Tools (genNodeConfig)

+This tool is the most useful one for most people.
+It allows you to build a manifest by importing the configuration of a preconfigure vTM.

+By default it will generate configuration for all objects in your config and include all parameters for those objects.
+You can tell the tool to generate a sparse configuration file with `-s`, or to ignore built-in unmodified objects with `-n`.

+Usage:

+    Usage: genNodeConfig [options]

+    Specific options:
+       -h, --host <vTM Host>            The hostname or ip address of the vTM to probe -p, --port <vTM Port>            The REST API port of the vTM to probe -v, --version <REST Version>     The REST Version -U, --user <username>            The REST API User -P, --pass <password>            The REST API Password -o, --outfile <filename>         The output file to write -m, --mandir <manifest dir>      The location of the manifests -d, --debug <level>              The Debug level, 0 (lowest) to 5 (highest) -s                               Generate a sparse configuration (ignore default params) -n                               Generate a sparse configuration (ignore built-in objects) -?, --help                       Show this message

+    Mandatory Parameters: --version, --user, --password, --outfile

+To generate the smallest manifest possible, with no defaults/built-in objects you would use:

+    ./bin/genNodeConfig -h vtm1 -v 3.3 -U admin -P admin -d 1 -o vtm1_manifest.pp -s -n

+To generate a full configuration - which is the default and recommended method:

+    ./bin/genNodeConfig -h vtm1 -v 3.3 -U admin -P admin -d 1 -o vtm1_manifest.pp

+Note: The vTM does not provide private SSL keys via the REST api.
+So this tool can not store your private keys.
+Instead it will store a SHA256 fingerprint as provided by REST.
+You will need to manually add your private keys to your manifest if you want them

 ## Tools (cleanup)